-We have renovation projects in various phases of design for projects located in Harlem, Queens, Manhattan, and Brooklyn.
+We have renovation projects in various phases of design for projects located in Bronx, Harlem, Queens, Manhattan, and Brooklyn.
 We work on landmarked district projects in addition to new construction and retrofits.
 We are also working on public spaces within Cooperative residential buildings.

-FNA has two Build It Back projects underway through the city of NY and Department of Design and Construction (DDC) for this federal program.
-One home is currently being elevated and the other is under review and will be a new construction single-family home in Canarsie, Brooklyn.
-FNA is part of a team with WXY Studio to work on NYC Build It Back for Hurricane Sandy damaged homes.
+FNA completed two FEMA Build It Back projects through the city of NY and the Department of Design and Construction (DDC) for this federal program.
+One home is currently being elevated with a new addition and the other is a new construction single-family home in Canarsie, Brooklyn.
+FNA is part of a team with WXY Studio to work on NYC Build It Back for Hurricane Sandy-damaged homes.

 We are excited to be Taconic Fellowship recipients from the Pratt Center for 2019/2020!
 We (FNA + Pratt Institute Interior Design Graduate Students) are working in collaboration with street vendors to green street carts - from the cart itself to the packaging for to-go food!
 We enjoy working with the Street Vendor Project for the Urban Justice Center in NYC!
 We are working with them to look at a cooperatively run Commissary with shared kitchens and training facilities for street vendor members.
 See our website project description and renderings.

-We have worked on 5 office renovation projects in the last several years through-out Manhattan including a recent project featuring a "living wall" that features local plant species and brings a quality of life work environment for the staff.
+We have worked on many office renovation projects in the last several years throughout Manhattan including a recent project featuring a "living wall" that features local plant species and brings a quality of life work environment for the staff.
 Another office renovation in construction in lower Manhattan will feature a moss wall.

 Awards and Press

 FNA's LO Lake House is a finalist in the 2017 Architizer Awards + competition.
 This Net Zero Passive House project is located an hour outside of New York City.